 Now on view in the Feldman Gallery + Project Space, Monsters of Web Comics 2.0 showcases a wide variety of contemporary sequential narrative including comedy, autobiography, drama, history, science fiction and sociopolitical commentary.

 Author and critic Roberta Brandes Gratz will read from and discuss her book The Battle for Gotham on June 23.
 PNCA Faculty and Writer-in-Residence Barry Sanders mediates the dicussion and a light reception follows.
 Presented by PNCA and Architecture Foundation of Oregon.

-PNCA Faculty members Daniel Duford and David Eckard are two of three Oregon visual artists named Hallie Ford Fellows today by The Ford Family Foundation.
-This is the inaugural year for the Visual Arts Program and the Hallie Ford Fellowship—the recipients named are awarded $25,000 each for demonstrating excellence in their work and exhibiting significant potential for future accomplishments.
+PNCA Faculty Daniel Duford and David Eckard are named Hallie Ford Fellows by The Ford Family Foundation.
+A jury selected them for demonstrating excellence in their work and significant potential for future accomplishments.

 Following the close of the Spring 2010 semester, Summer Hours are now in effect at all PNCA buildings.

 Masters of Fine Art in Visual Studies 2010 graduates are featured in the MFA Thesis Exhibition currently on view at the Goldsmith Building.
 Gallery hours are Thursday-Sunday, 12-6 pm through June 26, 2010.